SublimeText/Ceedling/README.md

 To change the default folder open the Ceedling settings `Preferences » Package Settings » Ceedling » Settings`.

-Add the following entry to the file on the right, update the path as desired, then save.
+Add the following entry to `User Settings`, update the path as desired, then save.

 ```JSON
 {